Why Make an Emergency Response Plan

 Once the Situations have been calibrated with impacts and probabilities, plot them on a matrix – see example above.
 The high-impact/high-probability Situations are presented in the upper right quadrant.
 They may be the highest priority.

 Using the Threat Matrix, select the Situations that you should mitigate.
 For each situation that you want to address, identify the action steps that will mitigate the situation.
 As explained above, the combination of a situation and action steps forms a standard operating procedure, or SOP.
 It’s helpful to store your SOPs in a binder.
-That’s is your emergency response plan.
+This is your emergency response plan.

 Advanced Planning Techniques

 It is important to balance your resources, especially time and money.
 Planning and preparing for emergency situations requires both of those resources.
-Decisions about these using these resources are made for each action step.
+Decisions about using these resources are made for each action step.
 To help make these decisions, you can assign proficiency levels for each action step.
 Identifying the important actions and establishing target proficiency levels can be used to know where to focus your resources.

 Actions can include target proficiency and status levels.
 Target proficiency levels include: